zsg857981535/single-cli/README.md

 > Usage

 ```
-# It will clone tempalte respository to local, workDirectory default is template reposotory's name
+# It will clone tempalte respository to local, workDirectory default is template respository's name

 single-cli -n workDirectory